greggoryhogan/wiseuv/wp-content/plugins/ml-slider/readme.txt

 The MetaSlider photo gallery is in development, and we would love to hear your feedback on the gallery and ideas for photo gallery features we should work on next.

-### Carousel
+### Carousel Sliders

 In addition to creating traditional sliders and slideshows, MetaSlider can be used to build carousels that allow you to show multiple images at any one time.
-MetaSlider carousels are compatible with all slide types: image, photo, video (YouTube/Vimeo), layer, html, product, and post feed slides.
+MetaSlider carousels are compatible with all slide types: image, photo, video (YouTube and Vimeo), layer, html, product, and post feed slides.
 They’re ideal for showing a list of your latest posts or to use as a “Featured Product” slider for your homepage.

-### Simple and Easy to Use
+### Simple and Easy to Use Sliders

 MetaSlider has a beautiful, intuitive interface that will let you create stunning slideshows with ease.
 MetaSlider’s simple, easy-to-use slider and gallery building interface allows you to build a beautiful image, photo, video (YouTube/Vimeo), layer, html, product, and post feed slider, slideshow, carousel and gallery that is fast and responsive.
 With MetaSlider’s drag and drop reordering for your slider, slideshow, carousel, and gallery, you can easily iterate on a design to find the perfect look for your site.

 Our simple and intuitive interface is perfect for individual users, developers & clients!

-### Support for Every Type of Content
+### Support for Every Type of Content Slider

 MetaSlider provides unrestricted support for your image and photo slider, slide show, carousel, and gallery, including captions, links, title texts and alt text.
 With the [MetaSlider Pro](https://www.metaslider.com/upgrade/) add-on you can also add video (YouTube/Vimeo), layer, html, product, and post feed content to a slider, slide show or carousel.